E-ACT Modern Slavery Statement 2020-2021

 Structure, business and supply chains

 E-ACT is a multi-academy trust (MAT), working within some of the most economically deprived areas of the country.
-Our academy list can be found on our website.
+The list of our 28 academies can be found on our E-ACT website.

 E-ACT has three main areas of operations: